BilalAhmed-Dev/ProWebEcommerce/readme.md

 * All form related fields are made using reusable components.
 * Has a cart feature which opens up and displays the items selected in a summary, also has a checkout button.
 * The cart component also allows to edit the contents of the items selected.
+* Search feature with Categoires and price filtering
+* Pagination
 * Check out features.